What Humans Can Actually Eat | Part II

 At Dolní Věstonice, Czech Republic, 30,000 years ago, archaeologists found evidence of seasonal dietary shifts.
 Summer: increased nut and plant remains.
 Winter: almost exclusive reliance on mammoth and reindeer, meaning heavy fat consumption when plant foods became unavailable.

 This reveals metabolic flexibility, the ability to thrive on different fuel ratios within constraints.
 You can’t eat 60% protein.
 You need either fat or carbohydrates as primary fuel.
-The evidence suggests our ancestors regularly used both but relied on fat more consistently.
+The evidence suggests our ancestors regularly used both, but relied on fat more consistently.

 What the Bones Show About Health